 The second range contained accommodation for aged paupers and was linked to the first range by a central spine containing the dining hall, kitchen, and chapel.

 The third range was the infirmary block, and the fourth infectious wards.

 Opposite the workhouse, boys' and girls' schools were located in two converted houses.

 In 1902, following the opening of a new infirmary at Shirley Warren, the workhouse accommodation was rearranged and the infectious wards greatly altered.

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 154 St Mary Street, Southampton.

 In 1940, the building was taken over as an emergency food centre and for housing homeless families.
 In 1948, work began on its conversion into a Technical College, with classes beginning the following year.
-The college later became Southampton Polytechnic, and is now Southampton City College.
+In 1995, the establishment became Southampton City College.